jaywyawhare/Gmeet-Launcher/README.md

 - Easy and quick access to Google Meet meetings
 - Streamlined launcher for efficient navigation
 - Customizable code to adapt to specific Meet links
+- Screenreader support for recording the class with teachers' audio

 ## Installation Instructions